copyrip/w0rk/declarations/README.md

 since then, I always created webpages as long as I had a text editor

+...

+I like to work in a terminal,
+    hence I like to work with text so I often write READMEs, style.css and other random pages

+* rightinthefeels
+* piipmachine
+* random graphic stuff
+    * erg wiki
+    *

 ## css for live streaming

 I would be interested in working on a short demo / presentation / performance to talk about how I integrate CSS and web publishing practices in the context of video streaming.